apache/hudi/docs/querying_data.cn.md

 ### Read Optimized table {#hive-ro-view}
-In addition to setup above, for beeline cli access, the `hive.input.format` variable needs to be set to the  fully qualified path name of the inputformat `org.apache.hudi.hadoop.HoodieInputFormat`.
+In addition to setup above, for beeline cli access, the `hive.input.format` variable needs to be set to the  fully qualified path name of the inputformat `org.apache.hudi.hadoop.HoodieParquetInputFormat`.
 For Tez, additionally the `hive.tez.input.format` needs to be set to `org.apache.hadoop.hive.ql.io.HiveInputFormat`

 ### Real time table {#hive-rt-view}